xrysamuel/CS2303-FileSystem/doc/Report.md

 When implementing the `cd` command, we can leverage the tree-like nature of directories by using a recursive approach.
 For example, to access "path/to/target," we can first change to the "path" directory and then recursively call `cd`, this time targeting "to/target."

-Additionally, it should be noted that we treat ".." and "." as two actual directory entries, equivalent to having a pointer pointing to the parent node in a tree data structure.
+It should be noted that we treat ".." and "." as two actual directory entries, equivalent to having a pointer pointing to the parent node in a tree data structure.
 If we don't do this, accessing the parent directory would become exceptionally difficult since we would need to traverse from the root directory each time.

 ### 4.7 Multi-users

 The permission management model in this project is fully consistent with Linux.
 Specifically, our permissions are represented by `rwxrwxrwx`, where each character has the following meanings:

 - The first three characters represent the owner's permissions: `r` for read, `w` for write, and `x` for execute.
 - The second three characters represent the group's permissions.
 - The third three characters represent permissions for other users.

 Each type of permission corresponds to a uint16 integer, which is stored in the mode field of the inode.

-To support multiple users, we provide following command:
+To support multiple users, we provide following commands:

 - `cacc <account> <password>`: Change account.
 If the user account does not exist, it will be created.
 If the account already exists, the current session will switch to the specified user.
 - `rmacc <account> <password>`: Remove account.
 This command deletes a user account.
 - `chmod <filename> <#mode>`: Change mode.
 This command changes the mode of the file with the specified name.